 Leonardo DiCaprio as 1930s billionaire Howard Hughes

-Leonardo DiCaprio’s most recent star vehicle, the Martin Scorsese-directed Howard Hughes biopic The Aviator, is slated for a December 2004 release in the United States.
+Leonardo DiCaprio’s most recent star vehicle, the Martin Scorsese-directed Howard Hughes biopic The Aviator is scheduled to come out in the United States in December 2004.

-In the film, DiCaprio plays the eccentric (i.e., unbalanced) 1930s/1940s billionaire and sometime film producer (Hell’s Angels, The Outlaw), alongside Cate Blanchett as Katharine Hepburn, Gwen Stefani as Jean Harlow, Kate Beckinsale as Ava Gardner, Jude Law as Errol Flynn, Kelli Garner as Faith Domergue, Alan Alda as right-wing Republican Senator Owen Brewster, and Alec Baldwin as airline entrepreneur Juan Trippe.
+DiCaprio plays the notoriously eccentric (i.e., unbalanced) 1930s/1940s billionaire and sometime film producer (Hell’s Angels, The Outlaw), alongside Cate Blanchett as Katharine Hepburn, Gwen Stefani as Jean Harlow, Kate Beckinsale as Ava Gardner, Jude Law as Errol Flynn, Kelli Garner as Faith Domergue, Alan Alda as right-wing Republican Senator Owen Brewster, and Alec Baldwin as airline entrepreneur Juan Trippe.

-“Leonardo DiCaprio: 1930s Gangster or FBI Agent in Michael Mann Crime Drama?” last updated in August 2020.
+“Leonardo DiCaprio to Play 1930s Gangster or FBI Agent?” last updated in September 2021.